 Shoes are the most important thing to consider when dancing – but clothes are essential!

 Dancing requires any shoe with a smooth sole that will stay on your foot when raising your heel.
 Girls: a court shoe with a heel is suitable, Guys: a brogue for you.
-Flip flops or sandals are not advisable.
+Flip flops, mules or sandals are not advisable.
 Your shoes also need a smooth sole, like leather, to be able to turn and glide across the floor like Fred and Ginger!
 Trainers or rubber-soled shoes will stick to the floor and damage your knees in the long run.

 As for clothes, wear anything comfortable that allows freedom of movement.
-Within Tracie’s Latin Club, the evenings are quite smart-casual – some people wear jeans and others glam it up.
+Within Tracie’s Latin Club, the classes are quite smart-casual – some people wear jeans and others glam it up.
 So it’s entirely what you feel most comfortable in.

 In general, as people learn at different rates, there is no fixed rule for how long you should attend a particular level, so your teacher will advise you when you are ready to progress.
 For most people, our Level 1 courses for Absolute Beginners will prepare you to progress to Level 2 at the end of the course (although Ballroom & Latin courses are different because of changing to a different style).
 If you feel you would like more time at a particular level you are welcome to repeat a course or to remain at any level for as long as you would like.
-In general, the higher the level, the longer you will need to spend at that level.

 Some people are keen to progress quickly and learn as many new moves as possible!
 It is fantastic to be that enthusiastic, but do remember to ensure that you learn to lead and follow moves well before progressing to harder moves.
 Tracie always says that it is the quality of moves you learn rather than the quantity, and this will really set you apart from the rest.
 Keeping the rhythm, focussing on lead/follow technique and respecting each other’s ability and balance will make you the King or Queen on the dance floor!